saahilmahato/saahilmahato/README.md

 # 👋 Hi there!
-I'm Saahil 🚀
+I'm Saahil

-- Software Development  Engineer specializing in web applications.
-- Passionate about exploring emerging technologies .
+SDE-2 | Building web applications | Exploring AI and new technologies

+### What I'm focused on
+- Writing and improving production web applications
+- Studying and experimenting with AI/ML concepts
+- Staying curious about new tools and approaches in tech
 - Current favorite tools:

   ![SvelteKit](https://img.shields.io/badge/SvelteKit-FF3E00?style=flat&logo=svelte&logoColor=white)